Foundation Course in Integrative Psychotherapy

 Dr. Tanya Lecchi

-Tanya is a lecturer on the DPsych at City, University of London, and a senior research tutor and a senior research fellow within the Child Attachment and Psychological Therapies Research Unit (ChAPTRe) at the Anna Freud Centre.
+Tanya is a course tutor on the Doctorate in Clinical Psychology (DClinPsy) programme at the University of Oxford and a Senior Research Fellow at the Child Attachment and Psychological Therapies Research Unit (ChAPTRe) at the Anna Freud Centre, affiliated with University College London (UCL).

 When Tanya teaches, she models both an empathic and relationally attuned way of being together with a deep intellectual and erudite knowledge of psychotherapeutic theory.
 Above all you feel seen, validated and encouraged to learn.